On the Origins of the Oceanic Ultraviolet Catastrophe: Induced Diffusion revisited

 \subsection{Closure for the ID energy flux: non-rotating case}

-Now, for the Fokker-Planck equation~\eqref{eq:IDeq} to have the correct scale-invariant properties of Eq.~\eqref{eq:IDeqpowlaw}, at the stationary state, the following consistency conditions must hold for the coefficients of the diffusion matrix:
+Now, for the Fokker-Planck equation~\eqref{eq:IDeq} to have the correct scale-invariant properties of Eq.~\eqref{eq:IDeqpowlaw}, at the stationary state, the following consistency conditions must hold for the coefficients of the diffusion tensor:

 where the $c_{ij}$'s are constants that in principle can be determined by straightforward calculation.
 For instance, explicit expressions of $c_{kk}$ and $c_{mk}$ for the steady state are given in Eq.~\eqref{eq:coeff_diff}.
-The scalings in Eq.~\eqref{eq:diff} are a consequence of the non-rotating assumption, while Eq.~\eqref{eq:IDeq} has the same form also in the presence of background rotation (this will be considered in Sec.~4\ref{sec:IDb}).
+The scalings in Eq.~\eqref{eq:diff} are a consequence of the non-rotating assumption, while Eq.~\eqref{eq:IDeq} has the same form also in the presence of background rotation (\gd{the rotating case will be considered in Sec.~4\ref{sec:IDb}}).
 In Eq.~\eqref{eq:kineq}, the convergence conditions that technically restrict the range of possible solutions onto the convergence segment $a\in(3,4),b=0$ are due to the singularity in the ID limit.
 Thus, the same considerations should be applied for the well-posedness of the coefficients~\eqref{eq:diff}.
 Since \cite{McComas1977, mccomas1981time} the Fokker-Planck equation has been shown to enjoy stationary states for all points on the two lines $b=0$ and $b=3-2a/3$.
 This has been re-derived in \cite{iwthLPTN}, highlighting how the result is based on a {\it restriction to the limit of the infrared ID interactions}.
 Despite this, we find that for $b=0$ there are exact cancellations between the ID leading order of the singularities of the collision integrand (r.h.s. of Eq.~\eqref{eq:kineq}), that need to be treated with particular care.
 An exact balance between the leading non-zero ID contributions, {\it both infrared and ultraviolet}, allowed \cite{dematteis_lvov_2021} to obtain analytically that the ID solution is stationary, independent of the other interactions, for $a\simeq 3.69$, which is compatible with the full balance obtained with all interactions.
-This can be observed in the lower panel of Fig. \ref{fig:3}.
-Therefore, at least for $b=0$, the Fokker-Planck equation \eqref{eq:IDeq} enjoys the same stationary state $(3.69,0)$ as Eq. \eqref{eq:kineq}, while the other states with $b=0, a\neq3.69$ are found to be (at a subleading order) off-balance.
+This can be observed in the lower panel of Fig. \ref{fig:3}, \gd{where the balances between scale-separated interactions and local interactions are shown to vanish at $a\simeq 3.69$ separately}.
+Therefore, at least for $b=0$, the Fokker-Planck equation \eqref{eq:IDeq} enjoys the same stationary state $(3.69,0)$ as Eq. \eqref{eq:kineq}, while the other states with $b=0, a\neq3.69$ are found to be (at a subleading order \gd{that had been neglected in previous works}) off-balance.

 Using the expressions \eqref{eq:diff} in Eq. \eqref{eq:IDeq}, for a generic power-law spectrum \eqref{eq:powlawb} equivalent to a 2D action spectrum $n(k,m)=4\pi A k^{-a+1}m^{-b}$, yields:

 Now, assuming that the given spectrum is stationary, the r.h.s. must vanish for all $k$ and $m$.
 This implies the condition: